Perhaps the most important feature of any business voicemail service is its acceptance of custom greetings.

 A local PBX can work well for larger businesses with a dedicated staff of IT professionals.
 Since modifying the system and maintaining a high level of security can be complex, novices might not fare well with this avenue.

-Voicemail can make its way into a hosted or local system.
+Voicemail service for a business can make its way into a hosted or local system.

 The features discussed in this article will come prepackaged with many VoIP setups a single user, midsize firm, or enterprise can purchase and begin using within minutes.